 Getting travel insurance when you have been affected by cancer

 This section gives some general information about getting travel insurance.
-We also have a list of insurance companies that people affected by cancer have recommended to us.
+It also includes a list of insurance companies that people affected by cancer have recommended.

 Please note that we cannot guarantee you will be able to get travel insurance.
 People affected by cancer have recommended the companies and brokers listed in this section.
 But when one person has a good experience with a company, another person may have a bad one.
 We do not endorse insurance companies and brokers or their products, or search for them.
 And we do not provide travel insurance.